 Divide the mixture into 5 patties (about 1/2 C or 140g each) or 7 patties (about 1/3 C or 95g each) by shaping them into round balls tucking in any large pieces of veggies that may be hanging out on the sides.
 Using your hand or the back of a metal measuring cup, press each ball into a patty using gentle pressure to about 1/4"- 1/2" (.6 - 1.2 cm) thick.
 Gently nudge back into shape if needed.

-For Cooking: *Pan frying yields a bit of charring and crispy edges on the burgers.
-It's quicker than baking.
+FOR COOKING - two options: *Pan frying yields a bit of charring and crispy edges on the burgers.
+It's quicker then baking.
 Baking will dry the patties out a bit more than pan frying, but less oil is used.
 They also take longer to cook.

 Preheat oven to 425F (218C).
 Line a sheet pan with parchment paper or use a silpat.
 Brush a layer of coconut oil on the parchment paper and lay a patty on top of it.
 Brush the top with more coconut oil.
 Repeat on the remaining patties.
 Bake each side for 15 minutes.
 Sprinkle with sea salt.
 To keep warm, turn the oven off, prop the door open and rest the patties in the oven.